Handbook for Gen Z

 Navigating the Workplace as a Gen Z Professional

-CHAPTER 13: Navigating the Workplace as a Gen Z Professional
+CHAPTER 14: Navigating the Workplace as a Gen Z Professional

-How to navigate this without sabotaging yourself.
+How to navigate work without sabotaging yourself.

-Don’t fit the way you work or the values you hold.
+You’ll sometimes feel like the systems, norms, and expectations don’t fit the way you work or the values you hold.

-Success is more likely to come to
+Success is more likely to come to those who present themselves authentically

 Establish your credibility